-What is a Candidate Driven Market?
+What is a Candidate-Driven Market?

-The biggest tip we can give you is to act quickly.
+The biggest tip we can give you is to act quickly on candidates to speed up your hiring process.
 When receiving a candidate’s resume, make sure to view it as soon as you can.
-When you wait to view a resume, you give other companies the advantage of reaching out to that candidate first.
+When you wait to view a resume, you are giving other companies the advantage of reaching out to that candidate first.

 Delaying a job interview is one of the most common mistakes that employers make.
 According to The Balance Careers, job offers are usually received within 24-28 hours of interviewing.
 Don’t wait, or you may miss out on great talent and have to start the whole process over again.